-Stunning Mount Revelstoke National Park is home to Meadows in the Sky Parkway, a beautiful stretch of road that offers unparalleled views of the surrounding mountains.
+Stunning Mount Revelstoke National Park is home to Meadows in the Sky Parkway, a beautiful road offering unparalleled views of the surrounding mountains.

-The park, founded in 1914, is located west of the Rocky Mountains in the Selkirk Mountains and is part of the Columbia Mountain range.
+The park, founded in 1914, is located in the Selkirk Mountains, part of the Columbia Mountain range, west of the Rocky Mountains.

-Local citizens from nearby Revelstoke were so taken with the magnificence of the area, they successfully lobbied for a road to be built up the mountain before the national park was established.
+Local residents from nearby Revelstoke were so taken by the magnificence of the area that they successfully lobbied for a road to be built up the mountain before the national park was established.

-Annual ski jumping competitions took place on Revelstoke Mountain from 1915 until the late 1960s.
+Annual ski jumping competitions occurred on Revelstoke Mountain from 1915 until the late 1960s.
 During that time, the natural ski jump was the biggest in Canada.
 Nels Nelson, a Norwegian immigrant to Revelstoke, set a world ski jumping record on this mountain hill in 1916.

-In the wintertime, Mount Revelstoke National Park still provides great cross-country skiing and snowshoeing during its six months of winter.
+In the wintertime, Mount Revelstoke National Park still provides excellent cross-country skiing and snowshoeing during its six winter months.

-Cross-country skiing is done on the Meadows in the Sky Parkway and showshoeing is popular on the 5 kms Soren Sorensen Trail and 2 km Inspiration Woods Trail.
+Cross-country skiing is done on the Meadows in the Sky Parkway, and snowshoeing is popular on the 5 km Soren Sorensen Trail and 2 km Inspiration Woods Trail.

 A National Park Pass is required to enter the park.
 You can buy a single entry into the park at the entrance gate or buy an annual pass.
 Find out more about the annual Discovery Pass for Canada’s National Parks.